TonesTeam/manual_control_gui/README.md

 ## Hardware connections

-In order to run protocols, you must connect 1 USB cable
+In order to run commands, you must connect 1 USB cable

-- USB to CAN adapter
+- USB to RS485 adapter

 ## Building